Last updated 3/14/2025

 Summaries for all 2025 tournaments must be 200 words or less.
 Longer submissions will be edited.
 Please include date of tournament.

-Only links to tournament web sites and email addresses will be posted – no more links to YouTube videos or individual documents.
+Only links to tournament web sites and email addresses will be posted.
+We cannot post links to YouTube videos or individual documents any more for security reasons.

 2025 REGIONAL TOURNAMENT WINNERS